Undergraduate Programmes

 PROGRAMME OVERVIEW

-The focus of BA (Hons) Contemporary Media Cultures is to examine the role media, cultural and creative processes play in shaping all aspects of contemporary social life.
+The focus of this programme is to examine the role media,cultural and creative processes play in shaping all aspects of comtemporary social life.
 Students will learn about media and cultural theory with an emphasis on creativity, innovation, exploration, discovery and collaboration.

-The programme guides students through a series of case study units that will help them understand links between the academic concepts and discussions explored in the degree and how these ideas can be applied using a range of media.
-This programme is unique because the practical elements are designed specifically to help students develop their critical thinking by putting their ideas into practice.
+The programme guides students through a series of case study modules that will help them understand links between the links between academic concepts and discussions explored in the degree and how these ideas can be applied using a range of media.
+This programme is unique because the practical elements are designed specifically to help students develop their critical thinking - by putting their ideas into practice.
 They do not just learn what to do and how to do it, they also learn why they are doing it.

 當代媒體文化(榮譽)文學士,著重與學生分析媒體文化及媒體製作過程如何塑造當代社會及日常生活,讓學生透過學習、探索媒體及文化理論,培養創作、創新以及與其他人協作的能力。